You’re short on time, writing isn’t your strong suit, and you might struggle to explain exactly what you do.

 This is where to demonstrate authority and relevance to your ideal audience.

-Some businesses also have a “Problems we solve” page, which goes into detail about how that business makes life better for its customers.
+Many businesses also have a blog/resources page and a “Problems we solve” page, which goes into detail about how that business makes life better for its customers.

 I recommend a basic structure shown in the sample sitemap below.